-From wacky design visions to mind-boggling technologies, concept cars can often seem like far-fetched anachronisms.
-Yet there are times when mirages of the future land in the showrooms of today, and we get treated to truly groundbreaking new models.
+From wacky design visions to mind-boggling technologies, concept cars can often seem like far-fetched dreams.
+Yet there are times when mirages of the future land in the showrooms of today, and we get treated to truly ground breaking new cars.
 Concept cars lead the way when it comes to environmentally-friendly projects, breathtaking engineering and sheer good looks.
-Here we take a look at five incredible concept cars that became reality.
+Here we take a look at five incredible Lexus concept cars that became reality.

-Being the luxury division of Japanese giants Toyota, Lexus has always had a reputation for style and comfort.
-With the LFA however, the manufacturer took things to the next level, as they looked to bring the speed and power of Toyota’s Formula One racing team to the road.
-What they came up with did not disappoint, with the LFA rivalling some of the best supercars on the market.
+As the luxury division of Japanese giants Toyota, Lexus has always had a reputation for style and comfort.
+With the 2005 LF-A Concept however, things were taken to the next level, bringing the speed and power of Toyota’s Formula One racing team to the road.
+The results were spectacular, with the LFA rivalling some of the best supercars on the market.
 A 4.8-litre V10 engine pumped out over 550 horsepower, giving the LFA stunning performance.
 The rare car was only built for two years between 2010 and 2012, with just 500 produced in total.
 Each vehicle carries an individually numbered plaque, with engines bearing their creator’s signature.

 Debuted in New York in 2011, the LF-Gh looked to redefine the rules in the luxury sports saloon segment.
 The hybrid grand tourer aimed to improve things like aerodynamics and engine cooling through design features such as a large front grille.
 Much of the Gh’s design ended up on the fourth-generation GS, showing how important concept cars can be.